tidy-survey-r/tidy-survey-book/DataCleaningScripts/RECS_2020_DataPrep.md

       case_when(
         HEATCNTL==1~"Set one temp and leave it",
         HEATCNTL==2~"Manually adjust at night/no one home",
-        HEATCNTL==3~"Program thermostat to change at certain times", HEATCNTL==4~"Turn on or off as needed",
+        HEATCNTL==3~"Programmable or smart thermostat automatically adjusts the temperature", HEATCNTL==4~"Turn on or off as needed",
         HEATCNTL==5~"No control",
         HEATCNTL==99~"Other",
         HEATCNTL==-2~NA_character_),
-      levels=c("Set one temp and leave it", "Manually adjust at night/no one home", "Program thermostat to change at certain times", "Turn on or off as needed", "No control", "Other")
+      levels=c("Set one temp and leave it", "Manually adjust at night/no one home", "Programmable or smart thermostat automatically adjusts the temperature", "Turn on or off as needed", "No control", "Other")
     ),
     WinterTempDay=if_else(TEMPHOME>0, TEMPHOME, NA_real_),
     WinterTempAway=if_else(TEMPGONE>0, TEMPGONE, NA_real_),